rmd21/rmd21/README.md

 ## Hi there, I’m Rushil Dhanuka !!
-- I'm a Final Year BSc Comp Sci Student at the University of Manchester
+- Computer Science graduate from University of Manchester.
-- Enthusiastic and passionate about Cyber Security and Ethical Hacking.
+- Cyber Security and Offensive Sec Enthusiast.
-- Researching about Zigbee and sniffing wireless technology appliances.
-- Part-time photographer and world traveler.
+- No, I cannot help you hack into your friend's Instagram.

 ### Connect With Me